5 Questions You Need To Ask During Open Enrollment

 Open Enrollment is underway, so now is the perfect time to review your benefit options.
 However, research shows that most of us would rather spend time on other tasks.
 This attitude can have long-term ramifications, such as unexpected costs or insufficient coverage.

-According to a recent Aflac survey, 56% of people say they spend less than 30 minutes researching their benefits.
+According to an Aflac survey, 56% of people say they spend less than 30 minutes researching their benefits.
 Therefore, it’s likely you’re not getting the most out of your employer’s benefit plan.

 Fortunately, there’s a simple solution: evaluate your life, health and disability insurance coverage every year.
 Begin your assessment by educating yourself on the offered coverage and how each plan works.
 The best place to start is your current plan.

 When reviewing your current coverage, ask yourself these questions:

 - Has my health status changed in the last year?